Tschosbert/Aerial-Additive-Manufacturing_WS24/README.md

 There are probably ways to get rid of the RPi's and only use the USB wifidongles instead. (e.g. explained here https://medium.com/@henrymound/adventures-with-dji-ryze-tello-controlling-a-tello-swarm-1bce7d4e045d)

 You need to setup the RPi's to automatically connect to one (and only one) of the drones, when the drones are powered on.
-Once all 3 RPi's are powered on, you can power on the drones and the RPi's should connect to the wifi of the drones (one Raspberry per connects to one drone)
+Once all 3 RPi's are powered on, you can power on the drones and the RPi's should connect to the wifi of the drones

 Then you can start the launchfile with 'ros2 launch print_controller 3drones_selfpositioning.py' which establishes the connection from ROS2 to the drones (uses the tello_driver_main node)
 After 30 seconds the 3 drones automatically take off.
 I faced some problems with the take off: